Former Russian spy Sergei Skripal 'no longer critical'

 Yulia and Sergei Skripal were found slumped on a bench at an outdoor shopping precinct in the English city of Salisbury on March 4.

-The British government believes they were poisoned with a Russian-made nerve agent, Novichok.
-Russia denies involvement and the incident has led to a spiraling diplomatic dispute between the two nations.
+The British government believes they were poisoned with a Russian-made nerve agent, Novichok, but Russia denies involvement.

-Detectives revealed last week that they believe Skripal and his daughter Yulia first came into contact with a nerve agent at the former spy's home and that the highest concentration of the substance had been found on the front door.
+Detectives revealed last week that they believe the Skripals first came into contact with a nerve agent at the former spy's home and that the highest concentration of the substance had been found on the front door.

+The incident has led to a spiraling diplomatic dispute between the two countries.
+The UK and its allies have expelled scores of Russian diplomats, triggering retaliatory expulsions by Russia.

+At the United Nations Security Council meeting on Thursday, Vassily Nebenzia, Russia's UN envoy, called the allegations of Russian culpability a "fake story" and said the UK was "playing with fire and they will be sorry."